 squeaky, rising/falling/same pitch, bubbly, buzzy, scolding, whistle, melodic, trill, repeated phrase, fluting, warbly, beeping, rasping, and ratchety.

-One step up and another great help is to use the Voice Memos app on your phone to record the bird, and then, later, use this website or a bird ID app to identify it.
+Another great help is to use the Voice Memos app on your phone to record the bird, and then, later, use this website or a bird ID app (see below) to identify it.
 If using this website, go to the appropriate habitat page and give them a listen.
-Eventually, I'll also have pages where the songs are grouped by type, like bubbly, trilled, beeping, etc, and you can jump straight to that group for help.
+You can also check the pages where the songs are grouped by type ("Similar Songs Compared"), like warbled or trilled/chatterd, and jump straight to that group for help.
 (Another great, free recording app is Voice Record Pro.
 It's very sensitive on its default settings, but you can make it even more sensitive once you hit the red "record" button by moving the slider knob labeled "INPUT GAIN" to the right.
-Doing that will record the faint sounds at a louder level. )
+Doing that will record all of the sounds at a louder level. )

 If you have an idea or guess as to what type of bird you're hearing, another great resource is to download a free app like iBird.
 Enter the bird's name in the app and you'll get a sample of songs and calls, descriptions, photos, and great information.
 It will also give suggestions for similar sounding birds, or similar looking birds, a truly amazing resource.

 And then there is the relatively recent creation of apps that you allow you to simply point your phone at a bird song, and the app will list the birds that it identifies by sound.
 I personally like a free app called "Merlin Bird ID" by the Cornell Bird Lab.
 It's incredibly helpful due to generally being correct, but there are a couple of things about it that beginning birders will find distracting: